 The quality of our leadership and their commitment to the Company are fundamental to our success.
-FCA's remuneration principles support our business strategy and growth objectives in a diverse and evolving global market.
-Our remuneration policies are designed to competitively reward the achievement of long-term sustainable performance and to attract, motivate and retain highly qualified executives who are committed to performing their roles in the long-term interest of our shareholders.
-Given the changing international standards regarding responsible and sound remuneration, a variety of factors are taken into consideration when evaluating compensation, such as the complexity of functions, the scope of responsibilities, the alignment of risks and rewards, national and international legislation and the long-term objectives of the Company and its shareholders.
+FCA's global remuneration principles support our business strategy and growth objectives in the diverse and evolving markets in which we compete.
+Our remuneration policies are designed to appropriately pay-for-performance with an emphasis on creating long-term shareholder value, avoiding arrangements that risk pay for failure.
+A variety of factors are taken into consideration when evaluating compensation arrangements, including the long-term objectives of the Company and its shareholders and a clear framework of compensation best practices which keep pace with ever-evolving US and European market-specific best practices.